Skip to content

 • by

-Greenhouse gases are gases whose properties are said to be ‘heat-trapping’ — they absorb infrared energy and re-emit it, scattering it and thereby keeping it in the atmosphere rather than allowing its passage out to space.
-This heat-trapping phenomenon can be demonstrated in a laboratory, and is the most basic scientific premise of the climate… Read More »Greenhouse Gases
+Greenhouse gases are gases whose properties are said to be ‘heat-trapping’ — they absorb infrared energy and re-emit it, scattering it and thereby keeping it… Read More »Greenhouse Gases

 CO2 Emissions